 Getting involved in the Town is a great way to give back to our wonderful community and meet new friends.
 The following Town Boards and Commissions have vacancies for which volunteers are needed:

-Parks & Recreation Commission - The Commission advises the Council and the Parks & Recreation staff on the planning of the recreation activities, the development of Town parks and management of public lands.
+Parks & Recreation – The Commission advises the Council and the Parks & Recreation staff on the planning of the recreation activities, the development of Town parks and management of public lands.
 The Commission consists of seven members and meets regularly on the third Tuesday of every month at 7:00 p.m. in the Town Hall Council Chambers.
-There is one seat available.
+There are two seats available.

 Quality of Life – The Quality of Life Commission is established to promote the sustainability by defining and enhancing opportunities for sustainable practices in San Anselmo, to secure a high quality of life for San Anselmo residents within the means of nature by simultaneously meeting environmental, economic and community needs.
 The Commission consists of seven members and meets regularly on the third Monday in Historical Museum on the first floor of the Library.
 There are four seats available.

 Open Space Committee – The Open Space Committee has the major responsibilities for the long-term planning of open space in and near San Anselmo, for the generation of community support and fund-raising to implement the plan.
 The Committee consists of eleven members and meets on the third Wednesday at 7:30 p.m. in the Town Council Chambers.
 There are two seats available.

 Arts Commission – The Commission provides a structure to facilitate the creation of art in all disciplines in the community, promoting and exhibiting art and cultural works produced by Ross Valley artists, and promoting art education in the community and schools.
 The Commission consists of nine members and meets on the second Monday of the month at 7:00 p.m. in the Council Chambers.
 There are two seats available.
 Persons from the Ross Valley are encouraged to apply.